atomisthq/docs/docs/developer/index.md

 that can figure out what to do on all of the projects.

 Learn more about the high-level concepts in [Architecture](architecture.md).

-## Tutorials

-Once you have a local SDM up and running, here are some things you can do with it:

-* Add a chat command
-* Add an autofix
-* Add a code inspection
-* Add a custom goal for your team's specific need

 ## Questions?